CreativeInquiry/terrapattern-website/README.md

 ## Adding Additional Cities

-The Terrapattern project is designed to allow easy integration of additional cities into the codebase.
+The Terrapattern project is designed to allow easy integration of additional cities or regions into the project.

+To add a new city, you'll need to do 5 things:

+1. Add the tiles to the search server.
+    *(note that doing that is outside the scope of this document)*
+2. Add an entry to ``cities.yaml`` for the new region
+3. Add a geojson file for the new city.
+4. (optionally) add a geojson file for the water features for the region.
+5. Add the tile lat/lng pairs into the ``lat_lngs.json`` file

+#### cities.yaml

 <config/cities.yaml> is the main configuration file for the cities data.
 Each supported city should have a block of metadata associated with it.
 To add a new city, you must a new block.
 There are instructions within the comments within this file, but some additional notes are useful: